drakkan/sftpgo/docs/full-configuration.md

-  gen            A collection of useful generators help           Help about any command initprovider   Initialize and/or updates the configured data provider portable       Serve a single directory/account resetprovider  Reset the configured provider, any data will be lost revertprovider Revert the configured data provider to a previous version serve          Start the SFTPGo service smtptest       Test the SMTP configuration
+  gen            A collection of useful generators help           Help about any command initprovider   Initialize and/or updates the configured data provider ping           Issues an health check to SFTPGo portable       Serve a single directory/account resetprovider  Reset the configured provider, any data will be lost resetpwd       Reset the password for the specified administrator revertprovider Revert the configured data provider to a previous version serve          Start the SFTPGo service smtptest       Test the SMTP configuration